Gianluca Iacono

-Gianluca Iacono (born 14 March 1970 in Turin) is an Italian voice actor who contributes to voicing characters in movies, cartoons, anime and more content.
-Iacono is well known for voicing Vegeta in the Italian version of Dragon Ball Z and Dragon Ball GT, Genghis in The Wacky World of Tex Avery and Roy Mustang in Fullmetal Alchemist.
-Between 2010 and 2011, he temporarily replaced Claudio Moneta as the voice of Kakashi Hatake in Naruto: Shippuden.
+Gianluca Iacono (born 14 March 1970 in Turin) is an Italian voice actor.

+He has dubbed Vegeta in the Italian version of the Dragon Ball franchise, Genghis in The Wacky World of Tex Avery and Roy Mustang in Fullmetal Alchemist.

+In 2005, Iacono took part in the internationally coproduced animated series Monster Allergy.

+Between 2010 and 2011, he temporarily replaced Claudio Moneta, who had been injured in a motorbike accident, as the Italian voice of Kakashi Hatake in Naruto: Shippuden.

-Iacono currently works at Deneb Film, Studio P.V., Merak Film, Studio ASCI and other dubbing studios in Italy.
+Iacono has worked at Deneb Film, Studio P.V., Merak Film, Studio ASCI and other dubbing studios in Italy.